Lottery System 2/31: A Probability Study

 To win Pick 2, like in Ontario, you win $2 if you matched the first digit.
 You win $99 if you matched both digits.
 For example, if you played 12, and the result of the draw was 13, you matched the first digit, which is 1; therefore you win $2.
 If the result of the draw was 12, you matched both digits, therefore, you win $99.
 If the result of the draw was 21, you don't win any prize because for Ontario's Pick 2 lottery, you always play for the exact order the winning numbers are drawn.

-To play EZ2 (2D), you wage on 2 numbers from 1 - 31 to form a combination of 2 numbers.
+To play EZ2 Lotto in the Philippines, you wage on 2 numbers from 1 - 31 to form a combination of 2 numbers.
 For example, pick 12 and 21 to play the combination 12-21.
 If your numbers matched the numbers that were drawn in exact order, you win the major prize, which is PHP4000.
 If your numbers matched the numbers drawn in no particular order, you win the minor prize of PHP2000.
 However, you have to specify your option in the game card or selection slip whether you are playing for no particular order (called jumbled play) of the winning numbers or for the exact order (called straight play).
 Jumbled play means you are playing for the two possible combinations.
 For example, if your numbers are 12 and 21, you are playing for both 12-21 win and 21-12 win.
 If you opted the straight method and played 12-21, you win the major prize if the results are 12 and 21.
 You do not win a prize if the results are 21 and 12.
 By default, you always play for the exact order.

 Trivia: In the Philippines, jumbled play is called rambol or rambolito, based on the English word ramble or rumble.
 Perhaps, the Filipino who invented the word, confused the word jumble with rumble or ramble.